abaft/HackSoc/proposal/01-OUTLINE.md

 * Full access to learning resources
 * Fully accessible discord channel
 * Non-formal teaching sessions where we will try to introduce programming to everyone interested
+* Award system for participating at events or winning challenges

 ## Society Outreach